Banging Toolbox

 Indoor

 Acacia is more suited for indoor use.
-Besides being easier to source, making it a viable material for numerous home-interior improvement projects, Acacia’s vulnerability to water doesn’t really make it a candidate for a lawn chair or garden table.
+Besides being easier to source and making a more viable material for numerous home-interior improvement projects.

-Furthermore, having to stain or paint Acacia is more in line with keeping it inside where its color better accentuates or contrasts the colors of other interior elements.
+Keep the wood inside where the color better accentuates or contrasts the colors of other interior elements.

 Outdoor

-Teak doesn’t require a finish and its natural resistance to water [1] and other weather conditions make it perfect for outdoor use.
-You won’t have to worry about applying a protective coating since the natural oils already give it shielding from the elements.
+You won’t have to worry about applying a protective coating since the natural oils already give a shielding from the outside elements.

 You also have to do less maintenance on Teak furniture since the wood is invulnerable to wood rot and termites.